Five Eye Myths Your Eye Doctor Wishes You'd Stop Worrying About

 1) They protect your eyes.

-Transitions lenses are constantly adjusting to changing light conditions, so even when they appear clear, they are working and adapting to give you the best possible continuous protection.
 We are under constant bombardment by UV rays from LED lighting, computers and digital devices, and the sun.
 UV rays are known to cause cataracts, macular degeneration, unsightly wrinkles, and skin cancer.
 Furthermore, the blue violet UV rays emitted by digital devices are especially damaging and can disrupt your sleep patterns by interfering with the melatonin production of the pineal gland.
 Mealtonin is the hormone which controls your daily sleep-wake cycles.
 We all have more than enough worries to keep us up at night- no need to let UV blue rob you of more sleep!
 Transitions light adaptive lenses protect your eyes from 100% of harmful UVA and UVB rays.

 2) They fit your lifestyle.